-One of the three systems used to monitor the post-licensure safety of vaccines in the US is the Vaccine Adverse Event Reporting System (VAERS).
-VAERS accepts reports from healthcare professionals, vaccine manufacturers, and the general public and receives more than 25,000 reports per year, compared with millions of vaccine doses given to adults.
+One of the systems used to monitor the post-licensure safety of vaccines in the US is the Vaccine Adverse Event Reporting System (VAERS).
+VAERS accepts reports from healthcare professionals, vaccine manufacturers, and the general public and receives more than 25,000 reports per year, compared with millions of vaccine doses administered.

 NFID developed a #ShotOfScience campaign to share tools and resources on the history and science of vaccines.
 Campaign materials include sample social media posts and animated graphics.

 For more information about how vaccines are developed, approved, manufactured, and added to the US Recommended Immunization Schedule, view the CDC infographic, The Journey of Your Child’s Vaccine.

 The National Academies of Sciences, Engineering, and Medicine has also compiled extensive information about vaccine safety.

 Updated May 2022